 The City Auditor shall must be appointed by the City Manager City Council, in consultation with from those candidates identified by the Audit Committee, in accordance with the process set forth in section 39.1 of this Charter., and confirmed by the Council.
 The City Auditor shall must be a certified public accountant or certified internal auditor.
 The City Auditor shall serve is appointed for a term of ten five years.
 The City Council may reappoint the City Auditor to a second five-year term without considering other candidates, upon the City Auditor's application and a favorable recommendation from the Audit Committee.
-The City Auditor is limited to serving two full five-year terms or ten years in total.
 The City Auditor shall reports to and be is accountable to the Audit Committee.